 The Blu-Ray/DVD schedule will also be impacted by delays.
 Volume 3 (Episodes 12 – 17) is being delayed from October 20 to January 19, 2022.
 Volume 4 (Episodes 18 – 23) is being delayed from December 22 to March 16, 2022.

-In its first week, Volume 1 of the BD sold 4,385 copies, which is considered good but not great.
+In its first week, Volume 1 of the BD sold 4,385 copies, which is considered good but not amazing.
+In June 2021, Volume 2 sold 4,053 copies, which was only a slight reduction.
 But it’s the streaming revenue that’s the deciding factor.
 And on that front the anime is popular.

 Another factor is light novel sales in Japan.
 As of early June 2021, the Mushoku Tensei light novel series had 7.7 million copies in circulation.
 The anime’s premiere boosted the book sales by about 2 million copies in half a year.